analog-nico/pencil-pusher/README.md

 ## Change History

+- v0.0.3 (upcoming)
+    - Feat: tracking if a task is taking too long
+        - Forwarding `TaskExecutionTakingTooLongError` to error monitoring when task execution surpasses `execution.completesWithin` duration
+        - Forwarding `TaskExecutionTakingTooLongFinishedError` to error monitoring when task finishes past `execution.completesWithin` duration
 - v0.0.2 (2017-09-03)
     - Fix: do time calculations in utc to avoid dst switching issues
 - v0.0.1 (2016-07-02)